Azure/azure-sdk/releases/2020-09/js.md

 ##### New Features on @azure/eventgrid@3.0.0-beta.1

-- The Event Grid SDK now supports sending and deseriazing events using the Cloud Events 1.0 schema.
+- The Event Grid SDK now supports sending and deserializing events using the Cloud Events 1.0 schema.

 ### Azure Service Bus